subirvarma/GeneralCognitics/_posts/StatisticalMechanics5.md

 This modification is confined entirely to the level-1 emission layer.
 The temporal prediction module is unaffected: it continues to operate on a single continuous latent and to output a continuous prediction $x_{n+1}$ via the diffusion process described above, which is then passed through the factored readout described here rather than through the single flat softmax used for the character case.

+The three level model for language that has been presented here is backed up by some experimental data that has been collected over the years.
+The paper on categorical perception by [Liberman, Harris, Hoffman & Griffith, 1957)](https://philpapers.org/rec/LIBTDO-2) is a classic in this area, they showed that a continuously-varying acoustic parameter (voice onset time) is perceived and discriminated categorically, with a sharp identification boundary.
+[Chang et.al.
+(2010)](https://www.nature.com/articles/nn.2641) provided direct neurophysiological confirmation by finding categorical speech representations in superior temporal gyrus (STG) area of the brain; [Mesgarani, Cheung, Johnson & Chang (2014, Science)](https://linguistics.berkeley.edu/~kjohnson/papers/Mesgarani_et_al_2014_Science.pdf), using intracranial recordings, found STG populations tuned to discrete phonetic features, not raw continuous acoustics.
+[Hickok and Poeppel’s (2007)](https://www.nature.com/articles/nrn2113) dual-stream model locates early phonological processing in STG/STS of the brain with a lexical-interface stage in posterior middle temporal gyrus (pMTG) — mapping cleanly onto the three stages of the model presented here: STG/STS for phonetic features, pMTG for word-level $zz$ representation, and, continuing upward, Lambon Ralph’s ATL hub for integration with other modalities.

 ## Experimental Evidence